robbie-hatley/robbie-hatley/README.md

 # Languages I Program In:

-My favorite computer programming language to program in, by far, is Perl.
+My favorite language to program in, by far, is Perl.
 I especially like what's been done in the last few stable versions (5.36, 5.38, 5.40) as they add some features which I think should have been put in the language decades ago (eg, signatures and logical xor).

 I can also program fluently in C, C++, Arduino, Sed, Awk, and AutoIt3.